table of contents

 A gentle, week-long gut reset can help restore balance and improve digestion.
 Try these simple steps:

-- Increase Fiber: Add whole grains, vegetables, and fruits to feed beneficial gut bacteria.
+- Increase fiber: Add whole grains, vegetables, and fruits to feed beneficial gut bacteria.

-- Incorporate Probiotic Foods: Include yogurt, kefir, or sauerkraut to balance the microbiome.
+- Incorporate probiotic foods: Include yogurt, kefir, or sauerkraut to balance the microbiome.

-- Try Intermittent Fasting: Give your digestive system a rest by fasting for a portion of the day.
+- Try intermittent fasting: Give your digestive system a rest by fasting for a portion of the day.

-- Stay Hydrated: Drink plenty of water to support digestion and nutrient absorption.
+- Stay hydrated: Drink plenty of water to support digestion and nutrient absorption.

-- Prioritize Sleep: Aim for restful sleep to help the gut recover and function optimally.
+- Prioritize sleep: Aim for restful sleep to help the gut recover and function optimally.

 Foods rich in probiotics contain live microorganisms similar to the beneficial bacteria in your digestive system.
 Including these probiotic-rich foods in your diet can increase your levels of “good” bacteria.
 Common probiotic bacteria include Lactobacillus and Bifidobacterium, introduced into foods through fermentation.
 Here are some popular and easy to add probiotic foods:

-Probiotic Food | Description | Notes on Use |
+Probiotic food | Description | Notes on use |

 Yoghurt | Fermented milk product, rich in beneficial bacteria | Common as a snack or as breakfast |